JonEsparaz/underleaf/README.md

 ## Limitations

 _One way operation_.
-All edits need to be made on Overleaf, then downloaded onto your local machine for version control of other purposes.
+All edits need to be made on Overleaf, then downloaded onto your local machine for version control or other purposes.
 This tool cannot help push local changes back to Overleaf.

 _No Windows support_.
-This tool does not currently support Windows.
+This tool does not work on Windows systems.
 I recommend using
 [Windows System for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) instead.